seancarmody/stubborn-mule/RCT/README.md

 * type: the floor plan to be used.
 Current options are "square", "theatre" (the original Rifkin and Bouwer floor plan), "stadium" and "bigsquare"
 * border: the color for the outlines of the floor plan
+* xlim, ylim: specify the range of the x and y axes.
+Note that the theate sits in the unit square with bottom corner (0, 0) and top corner (1, 1).
 * fill: vector of colours for shading seats.
 If no value is supplied, the default is a sequence of shades of grey
 * xlab: text label to appear below floor plan.
 Default is "x cases in n"